 What Is A Fontanelle?

-You’ll usually hear the term “fontanelle” used to describe the two soft areas on a newborn’s head, one in front and one in back.
-These squishy areas are where two or more sutures come together, creating large gaps between the skull’s bony plates.
-In some sources, you’ll see the word “fontanelle” used as a synonym for “suture,” but the definition we’ve provided is more accurate.
+You'll usually hear the term "fontanelle" used to describe the two soft areas on a newborn's head, one in front and one in back.
+These squishy areas are where two or more sutures come together, creating large gaps between the skull's bony plates.
+In some sources, you'll see the word "fontanelle" used as a synonym for "suture," but that definition is actually incorrect.

 How Common Are Neonatal Head Injuries?